 Continue reading to learn the different social selling tools, the benefits of each, and how you can leverage these tools to effectively coach your sales team.Similar to how a carpenter needs his toolbox, a #ModernSeller needs #SocialSelling tools to connect with the #ModernBuyer.
 Learn the tools your #sales team needs to become more efficient and productive. #SalesLeadership @M_3Jr Click To Tweet

 Every organization uses multiple tools to effectively manage sales activities along the buyer’s journey.
 This is no different when it comes to social selling.
 There are many categories of tools that enable sellers to easily find, engage, and connect with prospects through social platforms.

 Most immediately think of the social media platforms where sellers find, engage and connect with target buyers.
 With over 660 million professionals, the largest networking tool for B2B sellers is LinkedIn® (as well as LinkedIn® Sales Navigator and other premium versions).
 The other social platforms also include Twitter, Facebook, Instagram, and even YouTube.
 Where your seller should focus their energy depends on where your prospects spend most of their time.

 But there are many more social selling tools that can streamline the processes to improve sellers’ performance.
 Below is a list of the different types and how they fit together.

 1. The Best Text Expander Tool

-These tools (which can also be categorized under sales prospecting tools) help sellers improve their sales productivity as they can communicate faster and smarter.
+These tools (which can also be categorized under sales prospecting tools) help sellers improve their sales productivity as they can communicate faster and smarter, thanks to a writing assistant.
 For example, FlyMSG is a text expander that gives users quick access to pre-saved, customized messaging templates.